Consumer Electronics Show: 2007

-In a break from recent tradition, the 2007 CES exhibition did not begin on a Thursday, nor span a weekend.
-It ran from Monday to Thursday on January 8–11, 2007.
+The 2007 CES exhibition ran from Monday to Thursday on January 8–11, 2007, instead of on a weekend.
 The venues also changed slightly, with the high-performance audio and home theater expo moving from the Alexis Park venue to The Venetian.
 The remaining venues were the same as previous years: the Las Vegas Convention Center was the center of events, with the adjacent Las Vegas Hilton, and the Sands Expo and Convention Center hosting satellite exhibitions.

 The location for the main keynotes was the other major change for 2007.
 Previously held at the Las Vegas Hilton's Main Theater, they staged for the first time at The Palazzo Ballroom in The Venetian.
 Bill Gates gave his ninth pre-show keynote address on the Sunday evening.
 The opening keynote was presented by Gary Shapiro (President/CEO of the Consumer Electronics Association, which hosts the event), with Ed Zander, Chairman/CEO of Motorola.
 Other keynote speakers scheduled included Robert Iger from The Walt Disney Company, Michael Dell, founder of Dell Inc., and Leslie Moonves of CBS.

 Finally, Industry Insider presentations moved to the Las Vegas Hilton, with contributions from Olli-Pekka Kallasvuo, CEO of Nokia and John Chambers, CEO of Cisco.

 In the gaming section for Windows Vista and DirectX 10, there were two games shown: Age of Conan and Crysis.

 2008

 The 2008 exhibition was from January 7 to 10, 2008, in Las Vegas with 141,150 attendees.
 Bill Gates gave the keynote speech, in which he formally announced his retirement from his day-to-day duties at Microsoft.
-Along with the announcement, he presented a lengthy comedy skit on what his last day with Microsoft would be like, complete with cameos from celebrities, to film directors, to politicians including Jay-Z, Steven Spielberg, Barack Obama, Hillary Clinton and many others.

-Panasonic attracted much attention by releasing a 150" Plasma TV as well as a 50" TV as thin as 0.46 inches (11.6 mm).
+Panasonic attracted much attention by releasing a 150" plasma TV as well as a 50" TV as thin as 0.46 inches (11.6 mm).